Simulation with Modifications to Parameters and Model Code

 Control whether and how to update parameter values according to the final model parameter estimates using the

-argument.Modify model parameter values (
+initsargument.Modify model parameter values (

-) to specify values using theinits
+$THETA,$OMEGAandSIGMA) to specify values using theinitsargumentUse the

-argument to do custom manipulations of any parts of the control stream before simulation.Modify data exclusions/inclusions (
+modifyargument to do custom manipulations of any parts of the control stream before simulation.Modify data exclusions/inclusions (

-The examples described below use the modify
+The examples described below use the modify argument to

 modify the NONMEM control stream and to address the following